 The parents' guide to what's in this TV show.

-Parents Need to Know
+What Parents Need to Know

-Parents need to know that this '90s cartoon has great messages for grade-schoolers about managing relationships, staying true to your ideals, and overcoming life's daily challenges.
+Parents need to know that Doug is a '90s cartoon with great messages for grade-schoolers about managing relationships, staying true to your ideals, and overcoming life's daily challenges.
 The protagonist is an average kid with relatable troubles, and he relies on his family, his friends, and his vivid imagination to help him chart his path.
 The show's simple style gives it a dated feel that might not appeal to kids at first glance, but if they give it a chance, they'll find that the colorful characters more than make up for the visual blandness.
 Watch out for some bullying by means of teasing and name-calling ("loser" and "moron," for starters), which probably rules it out for young kids who like to repeat everything they hear on TV.

-What's the story?
+What's the Story?

 DOUG is a '90s cartoon that centers on the misadventures of an average 11-year-old boy named Doug Funnie (Billy West, later Tom McHugh), who lives in a nondescript burg called Bluffington with his parents and older sister, Judy (Becca Lish).
 Doug relates the ups and downs of his life through the narration of his journal and his imaginative escapades as a variety of heroic characters.
 Whether it's trouble with the class bully, Roger (West again), or a new development in his relationship with his crush, Patti (Constance Shulman), Doug always has a lot to say about his experiences.